axnj2/UKF-SOC/README.md

 As long as the UKF parameters are properly tuned (process noise, measurement noise, and initial state variance), the battery SOC is accurately estimated (typical error magnitude: around 3% with noise), even if the battery has aged and its capacity and dynamics differ from the model used.

+As long as the ocv does not change, the Kalman filter will still work.
+I tested variations of the capacity and time constant only.
+I works even without supplying the input current (setting it to either 0 or only noise).
+When the voltage noise increases, the accuracy decreases more or less proportionally.

 ## References

 Plett, Gregory L. 2011.
 ‘Recursive Approximate Weighted Total Least Squares Estimation of Battery Cell Total Capacity’.
 Journal of Power Sources 196 (4): 2319–31. https://doi.org/10.1016/j.jpowsour.2010.09.048.